fairscape/fairscape-cli/docs/getting-started.md

   --project-name TEXT       [required]
 ```

-The following command will create a new RO-Crate instance with a minimal set of metadata.
-A file `ro-crate-metadata.json` is created in the `ROCRATE_PATH` that contains the metadata.
+The following command will create an RO-Crate with a minimal set of metadata.
+A file `ro-crate-metadata.json` containing the metadata is created in the path specified as the value of the argument `ROCRATE_PATH`.
 A unique identifier is generated automatically to represent the RO-Crate.

 ``` bash
 fairscape-cli rocrate create \